fluke/restockrocket.io/_posts/2022-02-07-Add-Restock-Rocket-button-to-collection-page.md

 ---
 layout: post
-title:  "How to add the "Notify me when Available" button on collection pages?"
+title:  "How to add the Notify me when Available button on collection pages?"
 category: [Design]
 teaser: "Learn more about how to add Restock Rocket's button on your collection pages"
 ---